 The Body Positive – which is also part of the fourth feminism wave – has come to stay.
 The movement is showing that no matter what size you are, it is your right to feel beautiful and stylish.

 Brands have started to take a shift towards people who wear over 18.
 Embracing them in collections and campaigns.
 It’s becoming normalized to find stores with a wider range of sizes.
 Stretchmarks and cellulitis are no longer called ugly.
-Beauty is not being defined as a pattern anymore, but as freedom.
+Beauty is not being defined as a pattern anymore but as freedom.

 Unfortunately, not all brands have this mindset yet.
 But plus-size people are showing that they like fashion and want to buy stylish clothes.
-Brands who are already doing it, a lot ahead of those you claim to inclusive, but have only up to size 16.
+Brands who are already doing it, a lot ahead of those you claim to be inclusive, but have only up to size 16.